cycawy/cycawy/README.md

 - 🔭 I’m currently working on some fun projects.
 - 🌱 I’m currently learning React JS.
+- 📫 How to reach me: cycawy@gamil.com
+- ⚡ Fun fact: Besides on programming, I also enjoy hiking, jogging, and travel.

 ## skills
 * :electron: React